ishmael0/RedisManager/README.md

 MIT

 ## Contributing
-Issues and PRs are welcome.Issues and PRs are welcome.
+Issues and PRs are welcome.